keikai/keikai-tutorial/readme.md

 # How to Run This Project
+We assume you know Java and have Java SE Development Kit (JDK) installed before running the project.
-Clone the project and launch your command line interface in the keikai-tutorial folder.
+To run the project, clone the project and launch your command line interface in the keikai-tutorial folder.
 Execute the following commands based on your environment.

 ## Maven installed
 `mvn jetty:run`